iVariable/Backbone.actAs.Paginatable/README.md

 ### Get model from whole collection (from other pages)

-Then you need to get a model from your collection you can use get() method.
-But since we have paginatable collections, there is a situations than requested model is not located in the loaded piece of collection.
+When you need to get a model from your collection you can use get() method.
+But since we have paginatable collections, there is situations when requested model is not in the loaded piece of collection.
 So get() will return false;
 Of course, you can manually create this model, set an ID and URL for it and fetch it from server.
 But this isn't a good idea because you need to get this URL from somewhere.
 So, there is another way - receive().